A government grant is a financial contribution to any eligible person or entity made by:

 The majority of Indonesia’s economic growth is based on contributions from small and medium businesses at the grassroots level (SMEs).
 As a result, it is clear that Indonesia’s SMEs are critical to the country’s long-term economic growth.

-For this reason, the Indonesian government intends to help the country’s SMEs improve their productivity levels and experience growth rates similar to those of large enterprises.
-The Indonesian government also works with certain non-profit organisations so that it can issue appropriate grants to SMEs across Indonesia.
+For this reason, the Indonesian government grants intends to help the country’s SMEs improve their productivity levels and experience growth rates similar to those of large enterprises.
+The Indonesian government also works with certain non-profit organisations to issue appropriate grants to SMEs across Indonesia.

 1. Credit for Businesses (Kredit Usaha Rakyat)

 This grant offers SMEs in Indonesia with credit, working capital, and investment finance programs that are precisely customised to meet their financial needs.
 The Startup Incubator Program was established by the Ministry of Cooperatives and SME.

 2. Start-up Incubator Program